 RC Battery Parallel Pack Calculator

-Calculate combined capacity, C-rating, and discharge current when connecting RC LiPo batteries in parallel.
+Calculate combined mAh, C-rating, and max discharge current for RC LiPo batteries in parallel.

 How RC Battery Parallel Packs Work